TRABZI/flask_project-/README.md

 	* If you sign-up with an existing account you get message that account already exists
 	* Else : Your sign-up is saved
 	* Then : you can log-in using your username, password.
 If the informations of log-in are not correct you get redirected to the login page
+4) You can also logout from session by clicking on logout

-More improvements will be committed into this repository later ......
+-> More improvements will be committed into this repository later ......